Frequently Asked Questions

 Answer: It is strongly recommended that you attend both tryouts, but if you can't, you must attend at least one.
 It is extremely beneficial if your son can make both tryouts, as this gives the coaches more time to evaluate the player, which allows us to see if they are a fit for the program and also helps ensure that they are placed on the appropriate team based on their skill.
 There are always going to be conflicts with travel, CYO and other games during tryouts.
 I can only say, on our end, it is definitely helpful to be able to evaluate players twice.

 Question: How do you evaluate players to ensure each player gets

 a fair tryout experience?

-Answer: All of our coaches attend all tryouts to make sure all of our selections for teams are as accurate as possible.
+Answer: All of our coaches attend both tryouts to make sure that the selections for teams are as accurate as possible.
 This allows us to have multiple coaches on each court to help run the drills and evaluate the players.
 We start with drills that measure individual talent before moving onto scrimmage situations for game play.

 Question: How will players be selected?

 Answer: At the tryout, our staff will evaluate and place players where we feel they will develop and contribute best to their team.
-Rhode Island Magic teams are divided into A-White, B-Blue and C-Black levels.
+Rhode Island Magic teams are divided into White, Blue, Black and Gray levels.

 Question: How many players will be on each team?

 Answer: Each team will consist of 10-12 players.
-Historically, only 6% of our teams have started with 12 players and all ended with 11 or less.
-94% have had 11 players or less players.
+Historically, only 4% of our teams have started with 12 players and all ended with 11 or less.
+96% have had 11 players or less.
 In most cases, our top level teams from 8th-11th grade will have 10 players.

 Question: If my child was on a Rhode Island Magic team

 previously, is he guaranteed a spot this year?

 Answer: No. Every season new players come in and out of the program and some players develop differently from one season to the next.
-Every player starts each season with a clean slate.
+Every player starts each season with the same opportunity to make a team.